Summer Positions

 • Age

-• Summer Assistant Directors & Summer Housing & Warehouse Specialists: Age 21 or older by mid-June, 2024
+• Summer Assistant Directors, Summer Housing & Warehouse Specialist, and Summer Enrollment & Administration Specialist: Age 21 or older by mid-June, 2025

 • Responsible, motivated, adaptable, and hard-working